laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs-ws821x.md

     end

 In order to be able to reference the first `data` statement a `label` is used.
-See `goto` for more information on labels.
+See [Labels](#labels) for more information on labels.

-It is important the the program flow of a light program does not try to execute `data` statements, as this will most likely crash the light controller.
+It is important that the program flow of a light program does not try to execute `data` statements, as this may crash the light controller.
 Ensure that there is a `goto` statement before the first `data` statement to avoid this.